↦Back to Pricing Architectural and Interior Design-, Landscape, Real Estate Photography

 Ideally, Architectural shoots are carefully staged and add accessories, decorations, color spots, or go an alternative route by showing the place lived-in, or with people (often ghosts) and pets.
 For a perfect outcome the spaces should be in perfect condition, styled, and photographed at the right time.

-A refined post-processing is applied to my Architectural projects, therefore it is necessary to tell me how you intend to use the images: online, print media type, etc.
+A refined post-processing is applied to my Architectural projects; therefore it is necessary to tell me how you intend to use the images: online, print media type, etc.

-All hourly session rates include the time for the photo shoot and post-processing (level-1 == enhancing the appeal: brightness, color correction, perspective correction), delivery, commercial usage license.
+All hourly session rates include the time for the photo shoot and post-processing (level 1 == enhancing the appeal: brightness, color correction, perspective correction), delivery, commercial usage license.
 Advanced editing and / or creating compositions goes extra and can take up many extra hours.

 In the end the client must decide how much time should be invested, which must-have shots and lighting conditions shall be part of the result, and what budget shall be allocated.

-Real Estate ‘format’ is up to 90 min (depending on the size of property) and pricing is outlined in my Real Estate my package pricing.
+Real Estate ‘format’ is up to 90 min (depending on the size of property) and pricing is outlined in my Real Estate package pricing.

 Some thoughts

 More time allows for example to visit a location multiple times in order to get all shots at the best time of the day with regard to natural light.
 That is valid for interior and exterior photos.
 All rooms have a ‘best time’ to be photographed and exteriors of course as well.
 We cannot direct the sun, so we have to wait and work-around that fact.
-After having said that you will recognize why I said that I can come up with some brilliant shots in a 90 min session but I cannot produce perfect photos for all exterior sides or rooms (lighting-wise) when I have a narrow time window.
+After having said that you will recognize why I said that I can come up with some brilliant shots in a 90 min session, but I cannot produce perfect photos for all exterior sides or rooms (lighting-wise) when I have a narrow time window.
 So, light and weather are important factors and involve time.

 Commercial buildings: the client knows best what time is involved to get from A to B in the building or facility and if there are restrictions et cetera.
-The number of shots, shot list, and the specifics determine how much time is needed.
-I need to trust your honest judgement, however, I can only do as much as time allows during a photo shoot time-slot and you can’t just estimate the allotted time window too low.
+The number of shots, a specific shot list, and the specifics determine how much time is needed.
+I need to trust your honest judgement; however, I can only do as much as time allows during a photo shoot time-slot and you can’t just estimate the allotted time window too low.

 Businesses in general: all the projects are so much different that it comes down to an architectural shoot starting at with a minimum of 2 hours for small projects (like a few overview photos of the exterior and interior).